 Ripple (XRP) is the third largest cryptocurrency as of January 2019.
 Created and managed by the technology company Ripple Labs Inc., XRP’s platform features an infrastructure that is widely used by financial institutions globally.
 With different services, including a real-time gross settlement system, currency network, and remittance network, Ripple’s customers benefit from the almost-instant and low-cost transactions.
-The Ripple price currently stands at $0.38.
+With this in mind, it is no wonder why more and more investors are buying Ripple.
+But how do you buy Ripple?
+And what are the best platforms to do so?
+Read our guide to find out how to buy XRP and the best platforms to do so.

 Compare Exchanges to Buy Ripple (XRP)